Seattle-area traffic congestion is among the worst in the country, study shows

 The ever-expanding time commuters are sitting in their cars has a cost, both in delay time and wasted fuel.

-“Those minutes don’t sound like much, but they add up quickly over a year,” said David Schrank, a senior research scientist at the Transportation Institute, said in the report.
+“Those minutes don’t sound like much, but they add up quickly over a year,” David Schrank, a senior research scientist at the Transportation Institute, said in the report.
 “Eventually, we’re talking billions of wasted hours, and the cost of delay at that scale is just enormous.”

 The report also breaks down when congestion happens throughout the week.
 If you don’t want to sit in traffic, stay off the road between 3 p.m. and 5 p.m.
 That’s when congestion is at its worst, especially on Fridays at 4 p.m.
-That hour on that day accounts for 2.4% of Seattle’s delay, the most of any other hour of the week.
+That hour on that day accounts for 2.4% of Seattle’s delay, the most of any hour of the week.

 The most congested time during the morning commute is the 7 a.m. hour Monday through Wednesday.